apify/apify-docs/content/academy/apify_platform/apify_cli.md

 # [](#the-cli) Apify CLI

-The <a href="https://docs.apify.com/cli" target="_blank">Apify CLI</a> helps you create, develop, build and run Apify actors, and manage the Apify cloud platform from any computer.
+The [Apify CLI](https://docs.apify.com/cli) helps you create, develop, build and run Apify actors, and manage the Apify cloud platform from any computer.
 It can be used to automatically generate the boilerplate for different types of projects, remotely call actors on the platform, and run your own projects.
 The Apify CLI will become your best friend while developing locally with the [Apify SDK](https://sdk.apify.com/).

 ## [](#installing) Installing